SebastianSasaki/SebastianSasaki/README.md

 ## 🙋‍♂️ About Me

-I am a Software Engineering Student, I am interested in web development and exploring current technologies and finding other frameworks to develop.
+I am a Software Engineering Student, I am interested in web and mobile development, management of data, keep the programs clean and in order to keep working, exploring current technologies and finding other frameworks to develop.

 ## 🚀 Languages and Tools: